 In recent years Maclean's magazine, Newsweek, The Economist and New Internationalist have all run front-page stories about the need to rethink masculinity.
 To meet 21st century challenges, progressive thinking calls for a value set of flexibility, collaboration and emotional intelligence.
 Yet for boys and men, we continue to script masculinity as stoicism, competitiveness, invulnerability, individualism, and emotional repression.
 Clearly, something very different is needed.
 Males of all ages and stages, ethnicities and orientations benefit from dedicated space, time and skilled support to critically examine their questions, experiences, values and sense of male self.
 The following programs are a response to these needs and are based on an evolving set of values about 21st Century masculinity:

-A 21st Century masculinity seeks to create and sustain positive community among males; understands that the masculine and feminine co-exist in all of us; strives for holistic health in body/mind/spirit; is skilled in the arts of friendship, intimacy, mentorship, and fathering; is skilled in leadership and followership; is honoring in relationships and conscious in sexuality; is creatively alive, spontaneous, clear and aligned in life purpose; is skilled in cooperation; is self-aware and responsible in communication; is assertive in conflict; is connected to the wider community and nature, and practices sustainability with self, others and the Earth.
+A 21st Century masculinity seeks to create and sustain positive community among males; understands that the masculine and feminine co-exist in all of us; strives for holistic health in body/mind/spirit; is skilled in the arts of friendship, intimacy, mentorship, and fathering; is skilled in leadership and followership; is active in addressing inequities, is honoring in relationships and conscious in sexuality; is creatively alive, spontaneous, clear and aligned in life purpose; is skilled in cooperation; is self-aware and responsible in communication; is assertive in conflict; is connected to the wider community and nature, and practices sustainability with self, others and the Earth.